MarkRicalde/roll4play/README.md

 - [ ] Users can upload document and notes to a campaign
 - [ ] Users can view their calendar for upcoming sessions
 - [ ] Users can chat in their campaign chat
+- [ ] Users can set their SCHEDULE

 # Admin Users:
 - [ ] Admins can create a campaign